CatherineH/CatherineH.github.io/_posts/2018-05-10-extracting-cut-lines-from-sewing-patterns-with-python.md

 parser.add_argument('--size', type=str, help="The size of the pattern to analyze.")
 ```

 The content groups are defined both in the PDF document's root, and on each page.
 The group keys for the content groups are defined under **/Resources -> /Properties**.
-I

 ```python
     args = parser.parse_args()